aharre/politician2vec/README.md

 **Notes:**
 - PACKAGE UNDER CONSTRUCTION!
+- Functionality developed as part of the course *Data Collection, Processing & Analysis* at [SODAS, UCPH](https://sodas.ku.dk/).

 # politician2vec

 Welcome to the `politician2vec` package.
 Based on massive political text corpora, this package allows for learning, manipulating, and visualising embeddings of words, documents, and politicians in the same high-dimensional semantic space, while simultaneously inferring party positions.

-Core functionality relies heavily on the `gensim` implementation of Le & Mikolov's `doc2vec`, and the package is adapted from Dimo Angelov's `top2vec` for unsupervised infererence of topics (analogous to parties here) in semantic space.
+The package is adapted from Dimo Angelov's `top2vec` for unsupervised infererence of topics in semantic space (analogous to political parties *in casu*), and its core functionality relies on the `gensim` implementation of Le & Mikolov's `doc2vec`.

-Interactive 2D/3D projections are made possible by exporting vectors and relevant metadata as separate 2D tensors to TensorBoard-compatible .TSV format (notebook-compatible visualisation utilities to be added, please refer to [this](https://github.com/mathiasbruun/DCPA) demo repo in the meantime).
+Interactive 2D/3D projections are possible, e.g. by exporting vectors and relevant metadata as separate 2D tensors to TensorBoard-compatible .TSV format (notebook-compatible visualisation utilities to be added, please refer to [this](https://github.com/mathiasbruun/DCPA) demo repo in the meantime).

 ## Package structure